Hattie Edmonds

 • Writing for Wellbeing sessions which focus on using your own life experiences, feelings and emotions as inspiration.
 I will share some simple mindfulness practices to help access both your intuition and the full range of your senses, bringing your writing to life.

-Please get in touch to sign up for one of the group classes, or to book a one-to-one session.
+Please get in touch to sign up for one of the group classes.

 Email: hattie.edmonds@gmail.com